Merrick School of Business Resources

 Tuition and Fees

-Here is the official resource for UB's tuition and fees.
+Here is the official resource for UBalt's tuition and fees.

-There are a number of Scholarships offered through the Office of Financial Aid.
+There are a number of scholarships and other types of aid offered through the Office of Financial Aid.

 Apply for Graduation